aakarsh/aakarsh.github.io/_posts/2017-03-09-emacs-evil-mode-cheatsheet.markdown

 ---
 layout: post
-title: Programming Language Reference - Python (draft)
+title: Emacs/Evil-mode: A basic reference to using evil mode in Emacs.
-category:  python
+category: emacs
 published: false
 ---

-This post is part of a series of cheatsheets for to help people get up to speed and refresh rusty python skills.
-Thus the aim of these post is to be short and sweet and to jog already pre-existing python knowledge with minimum explanations.
-Acknowledgement to Python in a Nutshell for a lot of the source material.
+This cheatsheet will be used to provide a very basic reference to using evil mode , vi emulation layer inside of emacs.
+For people who would want to still have access to base emacs lisp layer while working with vim's modal, noun verb editing features.
+Since evil-mode is trying its best to emulate vim, this post might even serve as a basic reference to vim's editing features for folks familiar emacs with cursory (no pun intendend) curiosity with vim.

-### The Python Language
+### Introduction.

 #### Lexical Structure
 #### Data Types